frcdesign/FRCDesign.org/docs/learning-course/stage1/1A/section1-exercise0.md

     You'll probably not remember all of the controls right away, try each one at a time, and mess around with these controls to achieve what you need.

-The folders in the bottom store the exercises. **Open the "part studio" tab for Section 1, Exercise 1 and move on to the next page.**
+The folders in the bottom store the exercises. **Open the part studio named "Exercise 1" in Section 1, Exercise 1 and move on to the next page.**

 !!!
 Info "Tab Types"
     Part studios, assemblies, and drawings are all different tabs within a document.
 You design custom parts referencing each other within part studios, then put it all together with buyable components and fasteners in the assemblies.